 We size them up a lot.
-But for all the attention guys get for what they're packing below the belt, it turns out we still know pretty much nada about penises.
-So in the spirit of ever-growing our knowledge on sexual organs, we've rounded up some facts on penises.
+But for all the attention guys get for what they're packing below the belt, it turns out we still know pretty much nada about the penis.
+So in the spirit of ever-growing our knowledge about sexual organs, we've rounded up some facts on penises.
 (As a guy, you'll never look at yours the same way again.)

 1. Penises used to have hard spikes.

-2. That seam on a penis?
-That used to be a labia.
+2. The "seam" on a penis used to be a labia.

 Remember how we all start out as female in utero?
 One of the remnants from a man's few weeks as a fetal female is the "seam" on the underside of his penis.
 In women, that seam becomes the inner lips of the vagina.
 But in men, that seam encloses the urethra along the length of the penis.

 3. Men can be born with two penises.